menpente/notebook_summaries/AI/faire_vibe_analysis.md

 *   **Democratization of Data:** Lowering the barrier to entry for data analysis allows non-analysts, including Product Managers (PMs), designers, and sales teams, to write SQL and conduct analysis, empowering them with necessary context.
 *   **Acceleration and Efficiency:** AI accelerates the workflow, saving time for both the analysts and the leaders who consume their work, ensuring that insights reach the business rapidly.

+## IV.
+Write Culture

+The sources indicate that Faire (FAIR) has a very specific and formalized **write culture**, heavily focused on documentation and synthesized communication, especially for high-level analysis.

+Key details regarding the writing culture at Faire:

+### Formal Structure and Pre-Read Culture

+*   Faire maintains a **"vertical doc culture"** and a **"pre-read culture"**.
+*   The organization emphasizes **writing a lot of documents** rather than creating many slides.
+*   The Chief Strategy Officer and other leaders on his team prioritize **synthesized writing**.
+*   The Strategy and Analytics team developed specific **guidance on how to write at Faire**.
+*   This guidance includes internal documents, such as the **"use answer for structure key principles doc"** and standard templates that define what documents should look like.
+*   Analysis only matters if it can be communicated clearly to convince people of the intended message.
+The ability to draft a synthesized document is crucial for leveling up the quality of work.

+### Role of AI in Writing and Documentation

+AI tools have been integrated into workflows specifically to accelerate the creation and editing of these required documents:

+*   **Accelerated Drafting:** The process of producing a summary report can be accelerated using AI tools like Cursor.
+*   **Contextual Reporting:** The Notion Model Context Protocol (MCP) is used to direct Cursor to create a document that captures findings in a structured way.
+*   **Rule Enforcement:** Analysts instruct AI agents (via prompts or cursor rules) to follow the specific internal writing rules and formats defined in their guidance documents when drafting reports.
+This ensures consistency, such as including specific metrics, confidence intervals, and color-coding in experiment write-ups.
+*   **Automation of Routine Tasks:** Custom agents are built to automate routine documentation, such as the write-up of A/B test results, which helps prevent the analytics team from becoming a bottleneck and allows engineers and Product Managers to handle more analysis.
+*   **Communication Delivery:** The AI can generate the Notion document and also spit out a more summarized version (e.g., a Slack message) for quick communication and approval.
+*   **Source of Truth:** Analysts can query the product codebase (using tools like Cursor connected to GitHub) as a source of truth for marketing materials (like newsletters) or analysis, rather than relying solely on specifications or documentation written by Product Managers.

+### Human Oversight and Quality

+While AI accelerates the process dramatically, human judgment remains essential for final communication quality:

+*   AI cannot yet "zero shot" (automatically generate in a single pass) an **executive-ready document**.
+*   The AI-generated draft usually requires the human analyst to conduct **three to four revisions** of editing and adding analysis before it is complete.
+*   LLMs are seen as valuable for checking the narrative structure, ensuring the story makes sense, and covering potential blind spots the analyst may have after deep analysis.

 ---
 *The Strategy and Analytics team at Faire is currently hiring roles that partner closely with PMs and go-to-market teams, focusing on strategic data-driven decisions.*